-The Working Group has devoted special attention, during a series of consultations, to this area, in order to achieve adequate measures to be enforced in this respect.
+As above, in opinion of the Working Group no extraordinary measures have to be enforced in this area.
 Obviously, the aim here should not be a total parity of genders, but rather a natural process of facilitating the science path to anyone seriously interested, regardless of the gender affairs.